Facts Concerning the Late Arthur Jermyn and His Family

 "Facts Concerning the Late Arthur Jermyn and His Family" (also known as "The White Ape" and simply "Arthur Jermyn") is a short story in the horror fiction genre, written by American author H. P. Lovecraft in 1920.
-The themes of the story are tainted ancestry, knowledge that it would be best to remain unaware of, and a reality which human understanding finds intolerable.
+The themes of the story are tainted ancestry, knowledge best left unknown, and a reality that human understanding finds intolerable.

 Plot

 A chart depicting the genealogy of the Jermyn family in the story.

 The story begins by describing the ancestors of Sir Arthur Jermyn, an English nobleman.
 His great-great-great-grandfather was Sir Wade Jermyn, an early explorer of the Congo region whose books on a mysterious white civilization there were ridiculed.
 Wade returned from his second expedition to the Congo with his wife, reportedly the daughter of a Portuguese trader, and infant son Philip.
 His wife, described as "violent and singular", was kept in "Oriental seclusion" in Jermyn House, with not even the servants seeing her closely.
 She accompanied Wade back to Africa on his third and final expedition, from which Sir Wade returned alone.
 Wade was confined to an asylum in 1765 after raving about "creatures half of the jungle and half of the impiously aged city", dying three years later.
 Lovecraft describes how the descendants of Wade Jermyn and his mysterious and reclusive wife have had a peculiar physical appearance.

 Sir Wade's son, Philip, was described as stupid and prone to fits of violence, with a small, agile, and powerful frame.
 In 1780, he married the daughter of his gamekeeper, but abandoned his pregnant wife to join the Royal Navy as a common sailor.
 Following the end of the American Revolutionary War, he joined a merchant ship, from which he disappeared one night as it lay off the Congo coast.

 Sir Philip's son, Robert Jermyn, was an ethnologist who studied the African relics brought to Jermyn House by Sir Wade and made two lengthy expeditions into the interior of Africa.
 Researching legends of the Onga tribe, he observed commonalities between his grandfather's stories and native myths.
 In 1815, he married a daughter of the (fictional) 7th Viscount Brightholme and fathered three children: his son Nevil and two other children who suffered from severe disabilities and were kept in seclusion.
 Nevil was described as a "singularly repellent person" who combined his grandfather's pugnaciousness with his mother's haughtiness; in 1849, he eloped with a "vulgar dancer", returning the following year as a widower with his infant son, Alfred.
 In 1852, Robert met with an explorer, Samuel Seaton, who described Onga legends of a "grey city of white apes ruled by a white god".
 Robert strangled the explorer to death after hearing this, as well as all three of his children.
 Nevil managed to save Alfred before his death.
 Robert was put in an asylum, dying two years later after repeatedly attempting suicide and refusing to speak.